Basics for incorporating “Big Data” into

 Ease of finding a suitable candidate.

 Sound familiar?
-Thought so and its is no-ones fault, its just the way things sometimes happen.
-Unless youre working day-in-day-out recruiting for a specific industry in a particular region, it can be tough to know how easy, or not as the case might be, to fill a certain position.
+Thought so! and its is no-ones fault really, its just the way things happen in medium to large size organizations.
+Unless you’re working day-in-day-out recruiting for a specific industry in a particular region, it can be tough to know how easy, or not as the case might be, to fill a certain position.

 Lets throw in another scenario as it always helps with explanations.
 Candidate “B” says they are fantastic at problem-solving and gives a wonderful example during the interview and hiring managers believe him/her.
 How great would it be if you could use data to check out their claim even if their references collaborate it too?
 By gamifying the recruitment process you could actually see this skill in operation for yourself and end up with quantifiable data that can be used as a benchmark across all candidates.